HDA Climate DT Parameter Plotter - Tutorial

 Setup: Import the required libraries and define some function.

-Simulation Selection: Print and select the desired scenario simulation for accessing Climate DT data.
+Simulation Selection - Discover Climate DT collections: Print and select the desired simulation for accessing Climate DT data.

-Parameter Selection: How to select the desired Climate DT variable among the ones available through the selected scenario.
+Parameter Selection - Discover query parameters: How to select the desired Climate DT variable among the ones available through the selected simulation.

-Order and Download: How to order and download Climate DT data.
+Search, Order and Download - From Search to Order and Access Climate DT data: How to order and download Climate DT data.

 Plot: How to visualize hourly data on single levels data through Earthkit.